 Public health dental hygienists conduct free, in-school dental screenings.
 These screenings are conducted from the pre-school through middle school grade levels.
 Your school nurse will send a consent form home annually and this form must be returned in order to participate in the program (consent forms are also available below).

 There are two DPH funded programs that service Stoughton Public Schools' students.
-The MASS Healthy Smiles Program is at the O'Donnell Middle, West, and Jones Schools.
+The MASS Healthy Smiles Program is at the O'Donnell Middle, Wilkins, and Jones Schools.
 The Protecting All Smiles Program is at the Dawe, Gibbons, Hansen and South Schools.

 The mission of both programs is to provide important preventative services to children that may not regularly see a dentist.
 Services include screenings, cleanings, fluoride, sealants against cavities and referral to a local dentist if needed.
 See below for more information regardng these services.